urogers/Micropython-STM32F429I_DISC1/README.md

 The ILI9341 and STMPE811QTR drivers are embedded in the firmware, please see the source code in the XXX directory

-The Firmware Images use the following naming convention.
+The Firmware Images are based on the official released version, with the enhancements listed previously.

-  -